satyamd8/satyamd8/README.md

-# hi, im satyam
+# Satyam Dhar
-I'm a Junior Fullstack Developer and Computer Science student with experience in both front-end & back-end development and databases.
+I'm a Fullstack Developer and Computer Science student with experience in both front-end & back-end development and databases.
 I'm interested in building websites, web apps, and other types of applications and software.

 ## Skills
 - **Programming Languages**: Python, C++, JavaScript, TypeScript, Java